oVirt/ovirt-site/source/template/spmpriority.html.md

 Current flow:

-1. All hosts except in the Data Center are fetched.
+1. All hosts that are "UP", and that have not been attempted to be chosen as SPMs in the Data Center are fetched.
-2. One is chosen randomly, and SPMStatusVDSCommand is called with it.
+2. One is chosen randomly, and the SPM Selection algorithm begins.
-3. If it returns with status free and (spmStatus.getSpmId() != -1) --> this host is chosen as the new SPM.
+3. Every host that fails to become the SPM, is added to a the mTriedVdssList of forbidden hosts.

 New Design:

-1. Adding a vds_spm_priority field to vds_static.
+1. Adding a vds_spm_priority field to vds_static (validated to be between -1 and 100).
     1. This field is configurable upon host creation and host editing by the admin.

 <span style="color:Teal">**command_entity**</span> represents the command entity: